Assassin’s Creed Odyssey romance: how to seduce NPCs

 - Do things for them.
 This is usually the aim of the side quest itself, so you’d do this naturally.
 However it may not be exactly what they want.
 One side quest has your quest giver asking you to kill his grandmother.
 If you convince him not to, you’ll get the chance to seduce him.

+Of course, if even pleasing this old woman seems like too much effort, you’ll eventually meet a scantily clad man called Alkibiades in Athens, who is more than up for a bit of fun more than once and he has no shame in hiding his intentions.

-There’s no real reward for the specific act of fornication, but you may want to be prepared to know which side quests have possible romance options.
-For that, check our extensive Assassin’s Creed Odyssey side quests guide.
+There’s no real reward for the specific act of fornication, though it usually leads to other bonuses such as a new crew member for your ship.
+You may want to be prepared to know which side quests have possible romance options, so check our extensive Assassin’s Creed Odyssey side quests guide.

 Please log in to reply.